INeedAUniqueUsername/Transgenesis/README.md

 Forum topic: https://forums.kronosaur.com/viewtopic.php?f=2&t=8362

-As of 2018, this project is inactive and no longer compatible with the current release of Transcendence.
+As of 2018, this project is discontinued and no longer compatible with the current release of Transcendence.

+As of 2021, this project is now succeeded by [Transgenesis II](https://github.com/INeedAUniqueUsername/Transgenesis-II).